mechanicles/mechanicles.github.io/_posts/2016-09-19-microservices-using-rails-http-and-rabbitmq.md

 ### Communication:
 To speak within these microservices, we need a communication layer.
 For that, either we can use **HTTP** or **RabbitMQ** (AMQP Protocol).
 But in this situation, we are going to use both.
-Why both? because, in frontend microservice, we need data for matches and we will fetch it from backend microservice using **HTTP** request.
-In backend service, when admin updates any match's live score we also need to update our users of frontend microservice in realtime.
+Why both?
+Because, in frontend microservice, we need data for matches and we will fetch it from backend microservice using **HTTP** request.
+In backend service, when admin updates any match's live score, we also need to update our users of frontend microservice in real-time.
 So users don't need to refresh the page to get the current score of the match.
 For that, we are going to use **RabbitMQ**.